 Of course, you will need all of your luck and serendipity if you want to hit the jackpot.
-Yet, these two qualities are advantageous from the long-term perspective only if they are paired with a smart, loyal team and a viable action plan.
+Yet, these two qualities are only beneficial in the long run if they are combined with a smart, loyal team and a viable action plan.
 So, here are the most effective principles to apply while brainstorming your strategy on how to get more online sales.

 1. See the Target Clearly

-Even the most skillful shooter in the Wild West will miss if he shoots in the dark.
-How can you evaluate the extent of your success when you do not even know what results you were longing for?
-So, you might want to stick to these basic rules to create a vision that will become your road map to increase online sales:
+Even the most skilled shooter in the Wild West will miss if he shoots in the dark.
+How can you evaluate the extent of your success if you don't even know what results you are expecting?
+You might want to stick to these ground rules to create a vision that will become your road map to increase online sales:

 - Be realistic about your prospects.
 Your goals should match your potential.
-Failure to achieve the expected numbers often demotivates people immensely, while even a small win can be turned into a powerful incentive to proceed with more effort.
+Failure to achieve the expected numbers often greatly demotivates people, while even a small win can become a powerful incentive for further efforts.

 - Divide the process into stages.
-If you implement the project gradually, it will allow you to avert the hustle and mistakes associated with it.
-Plus, you will be able to monitor the outcomes of your actions and see how they affect your performance.
+The gradual implementation of the project will allow you to avoid the fuss and mistakes associated with it.
+Plus, you will be able to track the results of your actions and see how they affect your performance.

-- Make peace with the unavoidable alterations.
+- Make peace with the inevitable alterations.
 Your objectives should not be set in stone.
-You have to modify them when you witness that they are not feasible at the moment.
-You will also need to adjust them as the circumstances change.
+You have to modify them when you see that they are not feasible or as circumstances change.

 2. Don’t Try to Sell Nuts to Squirrels

-Nowadays, trading is more complex than a simple exchange between those who can hunt, craft, or grow something and those who have money.
-However, the fundamental principle is the same: your goods or services must make customers’ lives better.
+Nowadays, trading is more than a simple exchange between those who can hunt, craft, or grow something and those who have money.
+However, the fundamental principle is the same: your goods or services should make the lives of your customers better.

 Thus, if you want to know how to boost online sales, you have to answer these questions first:

 - What problem does my product solve for potential clients?
-There is no need to generate artificial demand, you can just provide a supply for the one that already exists.
+There is no need to invent the problem, just analyze the demand and that will be the answer.

 3. Identify Your Strong and Weak Points

-Before you start to come up with various ideas on how to improve online sales, you should use data analysis software and common sense to objectively assess KPI and other important parts of your business.
+Before you come up with various ideas on improving online sales, you should use data analysis software and common sense to objectively assess KPI and other important parts of your business.
 You can also compare these parameters to your major competitors to determine the aspects that lack something.
 Pay special attention to:

 - cart abandonment and conversion rates;